titocampis/ansible-playbooks/README.md

 service sshd restart
 ```

+> [!TIP]
-> :paperclip: **NOTE:** It can be done automatically, but be carefull with the previous configuration and always check the file content before restart the sshd service:
+> It can be done automatically, but be carefull with the previous configuration and always check the file content before restart the sshd service:
 > ```bash
 > sed -i 's/#Port 22/Port XXX/' /etc/ssh/sshd_config
 > ```